hexops/machengine.org/content/engine/math/_index.md

 ---
 title: "Math"
-description: "Mach's math library provides a more opinionated API and less options, making it more obvious how to solve problems without having to question ground truths."
+description: "Mach's math library aims to make it more obvious how to solve problems without having to question ground truths."
 draft: false
 layout: "docs"
 docs_type: "engine"
 rss_ignore: true
 ---

-# Mach's math library is opinionated
+# A different approach

-Other math libraries often provide many options, e.g. providing LH and RH (left-handed and right-handed) variants of functions for working with different coordinate systems.
-They provide functionality to create projection matrices compatible with many different graphics APIs.
+Other game math libraries often provide numerous options, e.g. providing left-handed and right-handed variants of all functions for working with different coordinate systems.
+They provide functionality to create projection matrices compatible with many different graphics APIs, where depth values are not the same, etc.

-`mach.math` provides a more opinionated API, with less options and more ground-truths.
-We bless the use of Mach's coordinate system, provide few variants/options, and generally try to steer you in the right direction for problem solving.
+`mach.math` provides a more opinionated API, with less options and more ground-truths: we bless the use of Mach's coordinate system, provide fewer variants/options, and generally try to steer you in the right direction for problem solving.

-If you're a seasoned game developer, this probably doesn't matter much to you.
-But if you're just getting into gamedev and learning, our hope is it's quite helpful in nudging you in the right direction!
+If you're a seasoned game developer, this probably doesn't really matter to you.
+But if you're just starting out and learning, our hope is this approach is quite helpful in nudging you in the right direction!

 ## Matrices